Designed for - and by - children

 Our young patients are treated by our teams in a specialist, age-appropriate facility with chemotherapy and radiotherapy.
 We also have one of the largest stem cell transplant services in the UK.

 The centre includes a playroom, therapies rooms, chill-out zones, school and study rooms, parent areas, and an outdoor roof terrace.
-Many of the young patients actually helped design the centre.
+Many of the young patients helped design the centre.